 Canterbury Tales was written between 1387 and 1400 AD.

 When was Canterbury Tales published first?

-Canterbury Tales written by Geoffrey Chaucer was published in 1400 AD.
+Geoffrey Chaucer wrote Canterbury Tales and it was published in 1400 AD first.

 Important University Questions and Objective Answers of Prologue to the Canterbury Tales by Geoffrey Chaucer